holy communion is served the first and second sundays of the month

 Kurt Bockoven (2015-2021)

 Big Canoe celebrated its Sesquicentennial with a two day celebration September 27 & 28, 2003.
 Saturday featured a Confirmation Reunion and indoor picnic supper.
-Sunday included a Festival Worship, catered noon meal, and a concert by the Luren Singing Society, an area men's chorus that was established by four homesick Norwegians 135 years ago.
+Sunday included a Festival Worship, catered noon meal, and a concert by the Luren Singing Society, an area men's chorus that was established by four homesick Norwegians in 1868.

 Big Canoe is committed to sharing the Gospel of Jesus Christ with our community, nation, and world.